-Air Technology Systems Limited (ATS) are design and project management specialists with over twenty five years of experience in providing effective, energy saving systems for industrial warehouse heating, ventilation, air conditioning, odour control and bespoke climate management solutions.
+Air Technology Systems Limited are design and project management specialists with over thirty years of experience in providing effective, energy saving systems for industrial Climate Control & Odour Control Solutions.

-We are proud to be working with MVB for Thames Water on the Lee Tunnel Project, London: the largest, deepest vertical tunnel in Europe.
+We are working with MVB for Thames Water on the Lee Tunnel Project, London: the largest, deepest vertical tunnel in Europe.

-ATS are providing both a specialist ventilation solution combined with innovative rope access installation methodology within the new Main Shaft Pumping Station at Beckton Sewage Treatment Works, as part of the prestigious and groundbreaking Lee Tunnel Project.
+Air Technology Systems are providing both a specialist Industrial Ventilation Solution, combined with innovative rope access installation methodology within the new Main Shaft Pumping Station at Beckton Sewage Treatment Works, as part of the prestigious and ground-breaking Lee Tunnel Project.

 The Lee Tunnel is the first of two tunnels being constructed for Thames Water, which will collectively capture sewage from various combined sewer overflows (CSOs), built by the Victorians as part of an ageing sewerage network that still serves London 150 years on.

 The four-mile tunnel will run beneath the London Borough of Newham from Abbey Mills to Beckton, and it will help prevent more than 16 million tonnes of sewage mixed with rainwater overflowing into the river Lee each year, by capturing it and transferring it to Beckton Sewage Treatment Works, which is being expanded to enable it to deal with the increased volumes of sewage and flood water.

 A new main shaft pumping station is being constructed within a 38m diameter, 80m deep shaft at Beckton and linked to the main Lee Tunnel.
 The main area of the Pumping Station will be divided into two dry well compartments which shall house the pumps and motors to pump the storm water into Beckton STW for treatment.